karimarttila/js-node-ts-react/README.md

 ...
 ```

 I like the SWR react-hook solution (#2) best.
 Compared to solution #1, the SWR react-hook is simpler.
 Compared to solution #3, the SWR solution is more straightforward and no need for the IoC (inversion of control) pattern makes the solution more readable.
+(I couldn't use SWR in the #3 solution since eslint complained that you cannot use a React hook in a non-React component - therefore using Axios again.)

 But I'm not a frontend guru, so most probably there is some use case for the #3 solution.